GabiK-bat/BatCam/index.md

 #37 LED green
 setGPIO(pinsOut)

-# set time for start and end of daytime (it will be NOT RECORDING during that time)
+#set time for start and end of daytime
+#it will be NOT RECORDING during that time!
 day = ("07:00:00","19:00:00")
 daySec = (toSeconds(day[0]),toSeconds(day[1]))

-GPIO.output(37,GPIO.HIGH) #turns green LED shortly on when script starts time.sleep(3)
+GPIO.output(37,GPIO.HIGH) #turns green-LED shortly on when script starts time.sleep(3)
 GPIO.output(37,GPIO.LOW)

-GPIO.output((16),GPIO.HIGH) #turns IR light shortly on when script starts time.sleep(3)
+GPIO.output((16),GPIO.HIGH) #turns IR-light shortly on when script starts time.sleep(3)
 GPIO.output((16),GPIO.LOW)